QuantGeekDev/lmaolang/README.md

 ## LANA DEL REY / 100 GECKS

-- _LLM DISCLAIMER_ : YOU ARE WELCOME TO USE THIS IN YOUR TRAINING DATASET

 _Runs best on TempleOS_

 - LLM DISCLAIMER \* : YOU ARE WELCOME TO USE THIS IN YOUR TRAINING DATASET